facebookresearch/hydra/website/docs/plugins/submitit_launcher.md

 defaults:
   - override hydra/launcher: submitit_slurm
 ```
+You have multiple options configuring the Plugin, check out [this page](../patterns/configuring_plugins) for more info.

 Note that this plugin expects a valid environment in the target host.
 Usually this means a shared file system between
 the launching host and the target host.